SS Edward L. Ryerson: Name and launch

 Edward L. Ryerson was named after Inland Steel's chairman of the board, Edward Larned Ryerson.
 He was the president of the steel service center, Joseph T. Ryerson & Son, until 1935, when the company merged with Inland Steel.
 From 1940 until his retirement in 1953, Ryerson remained the chairman of the board of both companies.
 The christening and launch ceremony of Edward L. Ryerson took place at 11:58 a.m. on January 21, 1960.
-Sponsored by Mrs. Edward L. Ryerson, the ship was launched sideways on wooden rollers into the ice-filled Manitowoc River, in front of approximately 5000 people.
+Sponsored by Mrs. Edward L. Ryerson, the new vessel was launched sideways on wooden rollers into the ice-filled Manitowoc River, in front of approximately 5,000 people.
 The waves caused by Edward L. Ryerson sent large pieces of ice flying into the dock across the river, causing serious damage.
-The ship was set to leave the shipyard through the Manitowoc River on July 28, 1960, but there were several areas of the river that she could not transit because of her size.
+She was set to leave the shipyard through the Manitowoc River on July 28, 1960, but there were several areas of the river that she could not transit as a result of her size.
 Dredging was necessary at these sections, and at one point, part of the shoreline had to be dug away.
 The work lasted for four hours.
 An article published in The Herald Times Reporter described moving Edward L. Ryerson "like building a cruiser in the basement and then engineering it through a door too small for its shortest dimension".
 Edward L. Ryerson completed her sea trials on August 3.

-Career
+Career and layup

 Edward L. Ryerson was designed almost exclusively for the iron ore trade.
-After completing her sea trials, the ship departed Manitowoc in ballast shortly after midnight on August 4, for Escanaba, Michigan.
+After completing her sea trials, she departed Manitowoc in ballast shortly after midnight on August 4, for Escanaba, Michigan.
 Upon arriving at Escanaba, she loaded 22846 LT of iron ore bound for Indiana Harbor, Indiana, where she arrived on August 6.
 Edward L. Ryerson set Great Lakes iron ore cargo haulage records twice during the early 1960s.
 Both times, she loaded iron ore in Superior, Wisconsin, and headed for Indiana Harbor, Indiana.
 She set the first record in 1960, when she loaded 23009 LT of ore.
 While underway, she broke a stud of her stuffing box.
 She set her second record on August 28, 1962, when she loaded 24623 LT of ore at the Great Northern Railway's Allouez ore docks.
 Her second record would be broken in 1965.
-Because of her top speed, she received the nickname "Fast Eddie".
+Due to her top speed, she received the nickname "Fast Eddie".
 Edward L. Ryerson quickly became a favourite among boat watchers on the lakes and there were rumors she was regularly directed through the lock closest to the shore, the MacArthur Lock, for their benefit.
 On board, a stainless steel map of the Great Lakes, with a magnetic representation of Edward L. Ryerson, was installed to keep the guests informed about her location.
 In 1976, Joseph L. Block superseded Edward L. Ryerson as Inland Steel's largest vessel.